Daniel Layus: Solo work (2016–2019)

 After Augustana broke up, Layus transitioned into an Americana artist and fully embarked on a solo career.
 Layus and his family relocated from Los Angeles to Nashville in 2013.
 Layus began composing professionally three days a week, nine to five, for Nashville publishing house, Warner-Chappell Music, where he befriended, then began writing with, young Music Row talents like Maren Morris.

 Layus released the album, Dangerous Things, on October 21, 2016.
 "Dangerous Things", which was released with Plated Records, was met with enthusiastic reviews.
 Rolling Stone magazine called Layus "one of Americana's most articulate newcomers."
 The album was recorded at South by Sea Studios in Nashville.
 Layus used a minimalist production style of fiddle, pedal steel, acoustic guitar, and piano.
 The sibling duo, the Secret Sisters, provided background vocals on a number of tracks.

 Layus drew inspiration for the song "Driveway" from the real life experience of a friend when he observed his buddy sitting alone in his truck in the driveway as he was going through a divorce.
 When he was writing the song and was unable to finish the idea he played it for his wife.
 Though not a songwriter, she threw in some words and helped Layus to finish the track.

 Layus has played the Grand Ole Opry twice both at the Ryman Auditorium in downtown Nashville and the Grand Ole Opry House.
 His Opry debut was at Opryland.
 He shared the bill with the veteran country singer, Connie Smith.
 He performed at the Ryman during a special Opry New Year's Eve show with the Americana band, Old Crow Medicine Show.

 In 2017, Layus toured with LeAnn Rimes during her "Remnants" Tour.

 In 2018, Layus began touring again under the name Augustana.

 In 2019, Layus co-wrote the third track on the album The Highwomen, which is the debut studio album by country music supergroup the Highwomen.
 The group is made up of band members Brandi Carlile, Natalie Hemby, Maren Morris, and Amanda Shires.
 The album and track were released on September 6, 2019, by Elektra Records.
 Layus co-wrote the song with band member, Maren Morris, and songwriter, Maggie Chapman.

-Augustana (2019)
+Augustana (2019–present)

 On August 28, 2019, as Augustana, Layus released the song "For Now, Forever" was released as a single with "The Heart of It" as its B-side.
 He has stated that the songs were inspired by watching classic '80s movies for the first time, such as, The Karate Kid, Dirty Dancing, and Footloose.

 Layus began a headlining Fall 2019 Tour as Augustana on August 24 with musician, Zac Clark, opening.
 He also opened for band, Daughtry, at eight shows.

-Augustana (2025)

 In 2025, guitarist, Chris Sachtleben and bassist, Jared Palomar would rejoin the band and they will be performing with Augustana this summer of 2025 just after 14 years of absence from the band.